ctford/traversy/README.md

 Not entirely.
 Lenses with unstable foci like `only` violate sequential composition i.e. `(update x l (comp f2 f1))` is not always equivalent to `(update (update x l f1) l f2)`.

-## Can you use Lenses to filter?

-Only if you're working with maps, presently.
-Lenses interpret a `nil` returned from an update as a deletion.

-This also violates sequential composition.

 ## Will updates preserve the structure of the target?

 Yes.
 Whether you focus on a map, a set, a vector or a sequence, the structure of the target will remain